 For many years, White Pine operated out of Dan and Kate’s home and land in Cape Neddick.
 Known as Wood Frog Hollow, the Gardoquis graciously shared their land with thousands of children and adults over the course of two amazing decades.
 During this time, Joan & David Ehrenfeld (left), two prominent ecologists, made numerous major gifts that allowed White Pine Programs to thrive, develop new programs and establish an endowment.
 We’re forever grateful for their support.

 Recognized Today as our Founding Director, Dan left White Pine in August of 2019 to begin a new chapter in his career, and Heather Campbell, a former board member and Piney parent, was hired to lead the organization.
 While Dan, Kate and Matt have moved on from White Pine, some of the early team, board members, volunteers and staff remain.

 Surviving as a non-profit during the early years was far from easy and making it to our 20th year in 2019 was an incredible achievement.
 From the humble beginnings of six kids and six staff in 2009, the organization has grown to be a well loved and trusted, industry leading provider of nature connection programming.

-As we find ourselves in 2020, our organization now has 18 year-round employees, runs programs over 270 days per year and reaches ages four and up.
+As we find ourselves in 2022, our organization now has 20+ year-round employees, runs programs over 270 days per year and reaches ages four and up.
 Programs vary throughout the year: summer camp, a year-long school day program for ages 4 – 15, monthly weekend youth programs, after school programs in three communities, wildlife tracking for adults, various family programming and more.
-Having said goodbye to Wood Frog Hollow, today, our programs happen in partnership with various land owners: the Zacharias family, Town of York, Southeast Land Trust, Kittery Land Trust and York Land Trust.
-We are so fortunate that these generous land owners value our programming and are incredibly grateful for their partnership.
+Having said goodbye to Wood Frog Hollow, today, our programs happen in partnership with various land holders: the Zacharias family, Town of York, Southeast Land Trust, Kittery Land Trust and York Land Trust.
+We are so fortunate that these generous land holders value our programming and are incredibly grateful for their partnership.